hkthaeh/Simple-Natural-Language-Program/README.md

 User Requirements Specification ( URS )

 	Who is the User?
-		-Anyone who wants to quickly find a answer to a particular question relating to a specific article.
+		-Anyone who wants to quickly find an answer to a particular question relating to a specific article.
 	What is the function that needs to be performed?
-		-To quickly find a answer to a question relating to one article Why does the user want this functionality?
+		-To quickly find an answer to a question relating to one article Why does the user want this functionality?
 		-To save time on trying to find the answer of a specific question in a very long article/writing